 Dip your tray into a water tray and let it soak.
 Don’t let the water come over the top of the seed starter tray, your seeds are very likely to float into a single corner of the tray and will be too crowded to germinate.

 How do you get seeds from succulents?

-Once the ovum is pollenated (by insects outdoors or your paint brush if the plant is indoors), it will start to harden.
+Once the ovum is pollinated (by insects outdoors or your paintbrush if the plant is indoors), it will start to harden.
 The flower will then bloom and dry out, ripening on the stalk.
 If you pick the ovum from the flower and it is hard, the seed is formed and it is almost ready to go.

 If you are looking to extract the seeds to replant manually, this is the perfect time to cut the flower off and place it upright in a dry container.

 If it stays moist, it will mold.
 Mold will kill your seeds and your efforts will be for not.

 Once the flower is dry to the touch, place it in a paper bag (gently, but you don’t have to worry about keeping it upright anymore).
 The seeds will drop naturally from the flower, but handle with care!

 These seeds are tiny and it is very easy to lose them.
 Even the slightest breeze will blow them away if you’re not careful. turn off all fans and close your windows for a few minutes.

 Some people even wear a mask so they don’t accidentally breath too hard and blow the seeds away.
 Once they are on the floor, they are hard to spot again to retrieve.

 Make sure they are in a secure container until you are ready to germinate them.
 If you need to store them, they do well with a silica pack in a small jar in a cool dark place until you are ready to use them.